aws-samples/aws-audit-manager-manual-evidence-automation/README.md

 ### First Time Build and Deploy

+To build and deploy your application for the first time:

+1. `git clone` this repo
+1. ` cd ` into the cloned repo folder
-To build and deploy your application for the first time, run the following in your AWS SAM shell. **You will need a unique S3 Bucketname.
+1. Run the following in your AWS SAM shell. **You will need a unique S3 Bucketname.
 This solution will create the bucket**

 ```
 sam build